Chelsea transfer news: Bayern Munich make improved £30m offer to sign Callum Hudson-Odoi | Goal.com

 Bayern Munich have increased their offer for Chelsea’s Callum Hudson-Odoi to £30 million ($37.5m) and are leading the race to sign the 18-year-old, Goal understands.

-The bid is the latest in a run of several approaches that began late in December and the Blues are now at a crossroads as they struggle to renew their talent’s contract.
+This is the third approach as the first began late in December and the Blues are now at a crossroads as they struggle to renew their talent’s contract.

-Chelsea had offered Hudson-Odoi a five-year deal at the start of the season but he was cautious about signing on until he saw how much game time he could get under Maurizio Sarri.
+Chelsea had offered Hudson-Odoi a five-year deal at the start of the season but he has been cautious about signing on after seeing how much game time he could get under Maurizio Sarri.

 Former Napoli boss Sarri has struggled to find a place for the youngster in his line-up, using him in only six matches so far this season, and Bayern have proposed a development pathway where he could look to help replace ageing duo Arjen Robben and Franck Ribery.